surrealdb/surrealdb/README.md

 brew install surrealdb/tap/surreal
 ```

-If you want a binary with all of the latest features, which is published every night, you can install the `nightly` version:.
+If you want to test a version with the latest features, published every night, install the `nightly` version:

 ```bash
 brew install surrealdb/tap/surreal-nightly